>

 It’s also common for the occasional employee to call in sick during an urgent period when critical client projects require completion on a tight timeline, so anyone who takes on responsibility for multiple employees also accepts a level of dependency and uncertainty that goes against our desire to be in full control over our environments.

 This lack of control is also why many entrepreneurial professionals feel they aren’t adequately prepared to handle [multiple jobs in a single workday, especially during the company’s opening phases.
+To grow and expand the company’s reach, they don’t just have to market and network, cultivate customers, provide services, ship and track orders, and generally stay connected to clients.

 Many independent business owners act simultaneously as managers, marketers, designers, customer service software specialists, and human resources representatives without knowing all the skills involved.